Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: The carbon-penalised proportional portfolio insurance strategy

 where $\odot$ denotes the Hadamard product, and $\bme= ^\top\in\R^{n}$ with $\varepsilon\geq 0$ represents the fund manager’s carbon aversion with respect to brown stocks.
 It follows from It\^{o}'s formula that the dynamics of $\hat{C}^{m,\bmpi}=\{\hat C_t^{m,\bmpi}\}_{t\in[\tau\wedge T,T]}$ is given by

 \begin{remark} \begin{itemize} \item[(i)] The penalisation embeds sustainability into the portfolio insurer’s preferences by increasing risk aversion specifically toward high–carbon-intensity stocks.
 Unlike \cite{rogers2013optimal}, our penalty excludes the variance–covariance matrix to avoid bias from negatively correlated brown stocks; instead, it relies solely on realised variance.
 Moreover, we do not impose a fixed sustainability target as in \cite{bolton2022net} and \cite{LeGuenedalRoncalli2023}.
-This allows a flexible trade-off between a stock’s carbon intensity and its risk–return characteristics: high-carbon assets may still be held if their low volatility or high expected return compensates for their emissions.
+Instead this approach accounts jointly for financial performance and carbon exposure: high-carbon assets may still be held if their low volatility or high expected return compensates for their emissions.
 This is crucial for PI strategies, whose main goal is capital protection, as it prevents excessive penalisation of low-risk brown assets. \item[(ii)] The carbon penalty admits two interpretations.
 It can be seen as (i) a proportional cost on carbon-intensive holdings, balancing risk premia against reputational or regulatory costs, or (ii) an endogenous increase in the insurer’s risk aversion toward brown stocks.
 As shown in Example \ref{Ex:example_CRRA_full_info}, the effective risk aversion to such assets equals the market risk-aversion parameter plus the penalty term, naturally reducing exposure to carbon-intensive stocks (see, e.g. \cite{colaneri2025design} for more details on this point). \end{itemize} \end{remark} To reduce the number of controls of the optimisation problem, we introduce the process $\bmtheta=\{\bmtheta_t\}_{t\in[0,T]}$ such that $\bmtheta_t=m_t\bmpi_t$, for every $t\in[0,T]$.
 Hence, the dynamics of the carbon-penalised cushion can be rewritten as

 In the next section, we address the optimisation problem of the portfolio insurer under two different information settings.
 We begin with the case where she has full information on all factor processes that drive the market, and we refer to this as the full information case.
 Second, we assume that she cannot observe the common stochastic factor $Y$ directly, but she can only infer its value from the observation of stock prices, and we call this case the partial information setting.